Diocese of Chartres

-The Diocese of Chartres (Latin: Dioecesis Carnutensis; French: Diocèse de Chartres) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in France.
-Currently, the diocese coveres the department of Eure-et-Loir as well as four parishes located in the department of Eure.
+The Diocese of Chartres (Latin: Dioecesis Carnutensis; French: Diocèse de Chartres) is Catholic Church ecclesiastical territory or diocese of the Catholic Church in France.
+Currently, the diocese covered the department of Eure-et-Loir as well as four parishes located in the department of Eure.

 The diocese is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Tours.

 In 2021, in the Diocese of Chartres, there was one priest for every 4,413 Catholics.

 History

 Adventus is listed as the first bishop.
 Solemnis was instrumental in the conversion of Clovis.
 In 911, Bishop Gauscelinus used the Voile de la Vierge (Veil of the Blessed Virgin), as a standard when warding off the invading Normans.
 Fulbert was responsible for the advancement of the Nativity of the Virgin's feast day on September 8.
 Ivo of Chartres and John of Salisbury were notable bishops.

 The Cathédrale Notre-Dame de Chartres was constructed between 1194 and 1220, on the site of at least five cathedrals that have occupied the site since the Diocese of Chartres was formed as an episcopal see in the 4th century.

 In 1697, the Diocese of Blois was erected from the territory of Chartres.
 It 1802, the Diocese of Chartres was suppressed, and the area placed under the newly created Diocese of Versailles.
 However, in 1822, the See of Chartres was re-established and made suffragan at that time to the Archbishopric of Paris.